robindouglasjohnson/gruescript/docs/gruescript.md

-screen name begins with a vowel (or 'an' to 'a' if it doesn't -- 'an' behaves exactly the same as 'a' but can be used for capitalisation, as explained below), or 'some' for plural things; 'your' will be changed to 'my' if the game is in first person; and the article will be omitted entirely if the principal word is (or references) a thing with the `proper_name` tag.
+screen name begins with a vowel (or 'an' to 'a' if it doesn't -- 'an' behaves exactly the same as 'a' but can be used for capitalisation, as explained below), or 'some' for plural things or mass nouns; 'your' will be changed to 'my' if the game is in first person; and the article will be omitted entirely if the principal word is (or references) a thing with the `proper_name` tag.

 If the prefix is a pronoun reference, a pronoun will be used instead of the thing's name.
 The choice of pronoun depends on